A Semantic-Aware Layer-Freezing Approach to Computation-Efficient Fine-Tuning of Language Models: Implementation Details

 By introducing the budget for LM finetuning, our semantic-based layer-freezing approach can fulfill the intended computation cost.
-Then, to guarantee improved performance, we propose the \textsc{SEFT} algorithm with the budget consideration, as shown in \cref{algo:seft-budget}.
+Then, to guarantee improved performance, we propose the \textsc{SALF} algorithm with the budget consideration, as shown in \cref{algo:salf-budget}.

 The intent of the code is intuitive: first, compute the deviations to find the eof-layer for each data; then, arrange the data with the similar eof-layers into the budget; last, gradually narrow down the scope of finetuning (freezing more model layers), and use the arranged data to backpropagate the loss.
-In the pseudocode, at the $15$-th line of code, the invoked SEFT function is mentioned as \cref{algo:seft}.
 For the sake of the sequential access restriction of \texttt{data-loader}, the algorithm is described with the for-loops and the repeated iterations.
-In the implementation, we can choose to use random access and caching techniques to remove the for-loops and reduce the number of iterations.
+In the implementation, we can use random access and caching techniques to remove the for-loops and reduce the number of iterations.